Rainymood/rainymood.github.io/README.md

 bundle install
 ```

-If this is the first time you are setting up the blog on a new computer.

-Generate a new Personal Access Token (PAT) [here](https://github.com/settings/tokens).
+If this is the first time you are setting up the blog on a new computer generate a new Personal Access Token (PAT) [here](https://github.com/settings/tokens).

 ## Running the blog (Windows)